 The financial impacts of climate change are rising globally as weather-related disasters like floods, storms, and wildfires are becoming more frequent, more extreme, and more expensive.
-In Canada, catastrophic weather events totalled over \$18 billion in insured losses between 2010 and 2019, and there were triple the number of catastrophic events than in the 1980s.1 In 2018, an estimated \$615 million was spent on fire management and suppression operations in BC, with significant additional costs associated with evacuations, property losses, declining tourism, and impacts on agriculture from the devastating wildfire season.11
+In Canada, catastrophic weather events totalled over \$18 billion in insured losses between 2010 and 2019, and there were triple the number of catastrophic events than in the 1980s.
+In 2018, an estimated \$615 million was spent on fire management and suppression operations in BC, with significant additional costs associated with evacuations, property losses, declining tourism, and impacts on agriculture from the devastating wildfire season.

 Insurers and taxpayers share the costs of recovering from severe weather damage.
-For every dollar of insurance claims paid to households and businesses, governments are spending much more to repair the damage to public infrastructure.^{III} The cost from the impacts of uncontrolled climate change has been estimated to equate to at least 5% of global GDP, yet studies consistently show it would cost less to make the deep emission cuts needed to avoid the worst impacts.^{IV} Therefore, investments in reducing emissions and increasing resilience today will limit the future costs borne by our society.
+For every dollar of insurance claims paid to households and businesses, governments are spending much more to repair the damage to public infrastructure.
+The cost from the impacts of uncontrolled climate change has been estimated to equate to at least 5% of global GDP, yet studies consistently show it would cost less to make the deep emission cuts needed to avoid the worst impacts.
+Therefore, investments in reducing emissions and increasing resilience today will limit the future costs borne by our society.

 Actions to mitigate the impacts of climate change will require investments by the City, residents, businesses, institutions, and developers, many of which will also boost the local economy.
 Some investments are easier to predict in the short term (e.g. the current price premium to purchase an electric vehicle [EV]).
-However, rapid technological advancements, changes in energy prices, and evolving legislation and funding from other levels of government mean that even the simplest current estimates are very difficult to project out to 2050.
+However, given rapid technological advancements, changes in energy prices, evolving legislation and funding from other levels of government, cost estimates are difficult to project out to 2050.